quiltdata/t4/docs/Installation.md

 # Installation

-T4 has two different components:
+T4 has two components:
-* A Python package, `t4`
+* The T4 Python client package
-* A web interface, the T4 Catalog
+* The T4 web catalog

 If you have an already-provisioned catalog, only the Python package is needed.